cs-4241-2024/a4-creative-coding/README.md

 Quick Cube Clicker is a very simple game, interactive 3D web game built with Node.js, Express, Three.js, and MongoDB.
 Players click on a rotating cube as many times as possible within a 30 second time limit.
 The game features customizable graphics and a list of sorted high scores.

 # Key Features
-- 3D graphics powered bbby Three.js
+- 3D graphics powered by Three.js
 - Customizable cube properties and background colour
 - Highscore leaderboard shown with a side bar